MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-java-vector-index-query.md

 CosmosContainerProperties collectionDefinition = new CosmosContainerProperties(UUID.randomUUID().toString(), "Partition_Key_Def");
 ```

-## Creating a vector embedding policy for your container.
+## Creating a vector embedding policy for your container
 Next, you need to define a container vector policy.
 This policy provides information that is used to inform the Azure Cosmos DB query engine how to handle vector properties in the VectorDistance system functions.
 This also informs the vector indexing policy of necessary information, should you choose to specify one.
 The following information is included in the contained vector policy: